thoughtbot/superglue/docs/README.md

 [![Build Status](https://circleci.com/gh/thoughtbot/superglue.svg?style=shield)](https://circleci.com/gh/thoughtbot/superglue)

-Superglue is a React Redux starter and library inspired by Turbolinks and designed to complement classic Rails.
-You can enjoy the benefits of Redux state management and React components without giving up the productivity of Rails form helpers, UJS, tag helpers, the flash, cookie auth, and more.
+Superglue makes React and Redux equally as productive as Hotwire, Turbo and Stimulus.
+Its inspired by Turbolinks and designed to feel like a natural extension of Rails.
+Enjoy the benefits of Redux state management and React components without giving up the productivity of Rails form helpers, UJS, tag helpers, flash, cookie auth, and more.

 ## Caution